-Kayaking New Zealand’s Abel Tasman Coast
+Three-Day Kayak Tour on New Zealand’s Abel Tasman Coast

 One of the best things I’ve done in New Zealand was a three-day sea-kayaking trip on the coast of Abel Tasman National Park.
 See the photos and get the full scoop on the tour here.

 I came to Abel Tasman for the mile-long stretches of golden sand, beach-front camping, colorful sunrises, and friendly wildlife, and I was not disappointed.
 But what I wasn’t expecting was a world-class tour.
-My guide Kyle (otherwise known as the @bare_kiwi) was hysterical, yet he was one of the most professional guides I’ve ever done a trip with.
-He kept us laughing the entire time, spoiled us with fresh tasty food and local beer and wine, and was an amazing storyteller.
-That combined with quality gear, a perfect pace, and some fun side hikes, I couldn’t have had a better time exploring the Abel Tasman coast by kayak.
+My guide Kyle was hysterical, yet he was one of the most professional guides I’ve ever done a trip with.

-— Where is the Abel Tasman Coast? —
+Where is the Abel Tasman Coast?

 Abel Tasman is New Zealand’s smallest national park and is located on the northwest coast of the South Island.
 Whether you are hiking or kayaking, all trips depart from the small coastal town of Marahau.

-— Hiking vs Kayaking the Abel Tasman —
+Hiking vs Kayaking the Abel Tasman

 Abel Tasman can be explored on foot, by kayak, or a combination of both.
 The bit of hiking I did certainly afforded nice views, but Abel Tasman really is all about the beaches.
-Since much of the trail bypass the best stretches of sand in the Park, I would highly recommend doing Abel Tasman by kayak.
+Since much of the trail bypasses the best stretches of sand in the Park, I would highly recommend doing Abel Tasman by kayak.

 Exploring by sea allows you to frolic on more secluded beaches, get up close with the ridiculously cute fur seals, and to explore hidden coves that can only be reached by boat.
 For those on a time crunch, you also can cover a lot more ground in less time when traveling by kayak.